perfana/perfana-gatling-workshop/docs/exercise-3.md

 A short explanation:

-The script can be configures with three types of profiles:
+The script can be configured with three types of profiles:
 * Workload profiles: to configure the workload of the test
 * Test environment profiles: to configure the environment to use for the test
 * "special profiles": to trigger some specific script behavior, e.g. to run in debug mode, use a proxy.